-What is a chain reorganization (reorg)?
+What is a reorg)?

 What is a reorg?

-Reorgs in the context of blockchains, result in a block being removed from the blockchain since a longer chain has been created.
+Blockchain reorgs result in a block being removed from the blockchain since a longer chain has been created.
 This further results in different miners working on adding blocks of transactions with similar difficulty to the chain simultaneously.

 A reorganization attack refers to nodes receiving blocks from a new chain while the old chain continues to exist.
 In this case, the chain would be split and create a fork, or a duplicate version of the blockchain.